Skip to main content

 1. Generate a signing key

-This creates an ECDSA P-256 key pair and stores the private key in the system keystore.
+Creates an ECDSA P-256 key pair in the system keystore (macOS Keychain / Linux Secret Service).

 nono trust sign SKILLS.md

-# Sign all instruction files matching trust policy patterns
+# Sign all files matching the trust policy's includes

 nono trust sign --all